robmorgan/pxgen/README.md

 ### Getting pxgen

-You can get pxgen using the standard go workflow - ensure `GOPATH` is set appropriately, and then:
+You can get pxgen using the standard go workflow - ensure `GOPATH` is set appropriately then:

 ```sh
 go get github.com/robmorgan/pxgen